 Rudolf Diesel (1878) invented an engine .
 He invented it to solve the problem of engine inefficiencies that the existing engines had.
-Prior to then, all vehicle engines used only about 10% of the fuel to move the vehicle.
+Before then, all vehicle engines used only about 10% of the fuel to move the vehicle.
 The rest was wasteful heat.
-By 1892, he patented it for what we now call the diesel engine
+By 1892, he patented it for what we now call the diesel engines.

 People knew the diesel engine to be notoriously sooty, dirty, and noisy.
 But just as every other technology developed, the diesel engine also did.
 In the 21st century, the diesel engine has grown to be cleaner, quieter, and even more efficient.